Fonta1n3/FullyNoded/Docs/QandA.md

 Then you create your qr codes on the airgapped laptop, and scan signed txs with the phone<br/>
 Build your unsigned transactions on your phone, and send them to airgapped laptop via QR code scanning.

+#### Question : Gordian wallet.
+There is no “add manually” like in FullyNoded?

+You can view node details in FN, there is an export button, it gives you a QR that you can scan or upload with Gordian Wallet.

 ## Export

 #### Question : Why doesn't broadcast work via my Node?